bensmithett/style/README.md

 - `compass watch` or `compass compile` to compile CSS to `css/`

 ## Modules
-With the exception of [base element styles](https://github.com/bensmithett/style/tree/master/stylesheets/base) & [global state classes](https://github.com/bensmithett/style/blob/master/stylesheets/_state.sass), everything is a standalone, reusable module.
+With the exception of [base element styles](https://github.com/bensmithett/style/tree/master/stylesheets/base) & [global state classes](https://github.com/bensmithett/style/blob/master/stylesheets/_state.sass), everything is a standalone, reusable module that doesn't change regardless of the context it appears in.

 Grid classes and "unique" things like your site header & footer aren't special.
 IDs aren't welcome.
+Everything - **everything** - is a module.

 ### Simple module